52 Wildlife Weekends

 15 A rabble of reptiles

-Dorset for eight species of reptiles, natterjack toad, sika, early spider orchid, emperor moth
+Dorset for eight species of reptile, natterjack toad, sika, early spider orchid, emperor moth

 Gloucestershire & Wiltshire for wild boar, adder, goshawk, pied flycatcher, snake’s-head fritillary